-All suspected violations of University or SIPA policies should be reported to the Associate Dean for Student Affairs, who will receive the complaint and, if necessary, initiate proceedings as described below or refer the matter to the appropriate university office.
-Complaints regarding the conduct of SIPA students may be submitted by students, staff, or faculty.
-All members of the SIPA community are expected to report actions that are inconsistent with the Code of Academic and Professional Conduct and University policies.
-Reports will be assessed by the Associate Dean to insure that possible violations are reviewed in the appropriate venue and according to applicable disciplinary procedures outlined below.
+Disciplinary procedures apply when students or student organizations are found to violate University or SIPA policies, including the Code of Academic and Professional Conduct.
+In certain cases, SIPA’s disciplinary procedures are superseded by the Rules of University Conduct, which cover alcohol and drug use, sexual assault, equal opportunity, and nondiscriminatory conduct, such as demonstrations, rallies, picketing, and the circulation of petitions.
+The Rules of University Conduct can be found at https://universitylife.columbia.edu/cu-rules-of-conduct.
+All suspected violations of University or SIPA policies should be reported to the Associate Dean for Student Affairs, who will receive the complaint and, if necessary, initiate proceedings as described below or refer the matter to another university ofﬁce, which may include Columbia’s Center for Student Success and Intervention (http://studentconduct.columbia.edu/), among others (when cases are referred to other universities ofﬁces the published procedures of those ofﬁces govern the proceedings).
+Students, staff, or faculty may submit complaints regarding the conduct of SIPA students.
+All members of the SIPA community are expected to report actions inconsistent with the Code of Academic and Professional Conduct and University policies.
+The Associate Dean will assess reports to ensure that possible violations are reviewed in the appropriate venue and according to applicable disciplinary procedures.

-In many cases charges of misconduct are resolved by the individual faculty member and the student involved.
+In many cases, charges of misconduct are resolved by the individual faculty member and the student involved.
 Either party may wish to involve the Associate Dean for Students at the outset of the resolution process.

 The faculty member in whose course the infraction has occurred may elect to assign a lower or failing grade for an assignment, examination, or the entire course.
-The faculty member will notify the Associate Dean of his/her decision and may recommend that additional sanctions be considered.
-The Associate Dean will notify the student in writing of the all sanctions imposed as a result of the infraction.
-All records of academic dishonesty shall be maintained for ﬁve (5) years; in cases of severe infractions the record may be maintained for a longer period or permanently.
+The faculty member will notify the Associate Dean of their decision and may recommend that additional sanctions be considered.
+The Associate Dean will notify the student in writing of all sanctions imposed as a result of the infraction.
+All records of academic dishonesty shall be maintained for ﬁve (5) years; in cases of severe infractions, the record may be maintained for a longer period or permanently.

-Incidents of Academic and/or Non Academic (behavioral) misconduct involving SIPA students in which the alleged violation, due to its severity, cannot be resolved informally result in formal disciplinary proceedings under the direction of the Associate Dean for Student Affairs.
-Such misconduct includes, but is not limited to, egregious acts of cheating or plagiarism or behavioral misconduct such as theft, acts of violence, and offensive or disruptive behavior that interferes with the normal academic and community activity.
+Incidents of Academic and/or Non-Academic (behavioral) misconduct involving SIPA students in which the alleged violation, due to its severity, cannot be resolved informally result in formal disciplinary proceedings under the direction of the Associate Dean for Student Affairs.
+Such misconduct includes, but is not limited to, egregious acts of cheating or plagiarism or behavioral misconduct such as theft, acts of violence, and offensive or disruptive behavior that interferes with normal academic and community activity.

-When a SIPA student is charged with a violation of University or SIPA policy, including the Code of Academic and Professional Conduct, the Associate Dean makes a preliminary inquiry into the case and determines whether there is sufﬁcient cause to bring a formal complaint.
+When a SIPA student is charged with violating University or SIPA policy, including the Code of Academic and Professional Conduct, the Associate Dean makes a preliminary inquiry into the case and determines whether there is sufﬁcient cause to bring a formal complaint.
 If there is sufﬁcient cause for a formal complaint, the student is notiﬁed in writing and provided with a copy of the disciplinary procedures.

 If the Associate Dean determines that a formal complaint is warranted, the Associate Dean: (1) may issue a letter of warning, which becomes a part of the student’s ﬁle until graduation; or (2) may convene a Discipline Hearing Panel, notifying the student of this in writing.
 Upon receipt of a letter of warning, the student may request that the Associate Dean convene a Discipline Hearing Panel.

 All complaints not disposed of informally or by uncontested letter of warning from the Associate Dean for Student Affairs, or referred to another university ofﬁce, must be reviewed by a Discipline Hearing Panel.
-A panel is assembled for each case, comprised of two students, an Assistant Dean of Student Affairs and two faculty members, all of whom are selected by the Associate Dean of Student Affairs.
+A panel is assembled for each case, comprised of two students, an Assistant Dean of Student Affairs, and two faculty members, all of whom are selected by the Associate Dean of Student Affairs.
 All members chosen for the panel are expected to recuse themselves if they have a relationship with the accused student that may affect their ability to hear the case objectively.

 The Hearing Panel notiﬁes the student of its ﬁndings via email and letter within 24 hours of its decision.
-At the same time, a copy of the ﬁndings and a written report of the proceedings, including relevant documents and evidence are forwarded to the Dean of SIPA.
+At the same time, a copy of the ﬁndings and a written report of the proceedings, including relevant documents and evidence, are forwarded to the Dean of SIPA.

-In reviewing the appeal, the Dean relies on the written record and does not conduct further factual investigation, except in instances where the Dean determines that further information is needed.
-The purpose of the appeal process is to determine if the decision made and the discipline sanctions imposed are reasonable.
+In reviewing the appeal, the Dean relies on the written record and does not conduct further actual investigation, except in instances where the Dean determines that further information is needed.
+The purpose of the appeal process is to determine if the decision made and the disciplinary sanctions imposed are reasonable.
 The Dean notiﬁes the student of the decision in writing.
 There is no further appeal within the University.

-The detailed record of each disciplinary case and the proceedings of the Hearing Panel will be retained by the Associate Dean for Student Affairs for access by future hearing panels.
+The Associate Dean for Student Affairs will retain the detailed record of each disciplinary case and the proceedings of the Hearing Panel for access by future hearing panels.
 The Student Affairs Ofﬁce will retain all records related to complaints brought, and both conﬁrmed and unconﬁrmed violations, in a secure ﬁle.
 All records will be kept secure and conﬁdential, and names will be kept conﬁdential, regardless of the ﬁnding.
-The Dean may release general information about cases and proceedings as long as this information does not violate the right to privacy of the individuals involved.
+The Dean may release general information about cases and proceedings as long as this information does not violate the individuals' right to privacy.
 All disciplinary cases are retained on ﬁle for ﬁve (5) years.